hycner/react-homework-project-2/README.md

 - Added flow, prettier, sass
 - Flight data hardcoded in redux action

+## post-sync changes
+- Switch from sass to styled-components
+- Add seamless-immutable to reducers

 ## instructions
 Write a React component that renders a list of flights (static data, - source, destination, departure time, arrival time, carrier and carrier icon)
 Each row should look like this: https://i.imgur.com/Lmtkee5.png .